gajinkee/tp/docs/DeveloperGuide.md

 * **Natural Language**: Natural language in searching refers to using human-like, conversational queries instead of keyword-based searches to find information. (i.e. "best smartphones 2024" and "what are the best smartphones in 2024" )
-* **Devices**: The laptop / device that each organization member posesses.
+* **Devices**: The laptop / device that each organization member possesses.
 E.g. Some users may have systems such as a MacBook, ThinkPad, etc.
 * **CSV**:  CSV (comma-separated values) is a plain text file format that stores data in a table.
 CSVs are commonly used to store spreadsheets and databases.